 The lifetime predictions for doubly heavy baryons are most sensitive to the charm quark mass.
 The knowledge of the experimental value of $\Xi_{cc}^{++}$ baryon lifetime allowed us to determine this parameter with pretty good accuracy and to make the lifetime predictions for other doubly heavy baryons.

-The authors would like to thank V. Galkin and A. Onishchenko for help and useful discussions.
-A.Berezhnoy acknowledges the support from MinES of RF (grant 14.610.21.0002, identification number RFMEFI61014X0002) and "Basis" Foundation (grant 17-12-244-1).
+The authors would like to thank V. Galkin, V.V.
+Kiselev, and A. Onishchenko for help and useful discussions.
+The work was carried out with the financial support of RFFBR (grant 19-02-00302).
+A.Berezhnoy also acknowledges the support from MinES of RF (grant 14.610.21.0002, identification number RFMEFI61014X0002), "Basis" Foundation (grant 17-12-244-1).